FarronF/limerick-council-meetings/meetings/2022/12/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 8th November 2022.md

  €1,416 to Adare Camogie Club.

- €1,000 to St James National School, Cappagh.---
+ €1,000 to St James National School, Cappagh.
+---
 4

 **7.**